source-foundry/font-line/README.md

 ## Install

-font-line is built with Python and is tested with Python 3.6+ interpreters.
-You can verify your installed Python version on the command line with the command:
+font-line is built with Python and supports Python 3.7+ interpreters.
+Check your installed Python version on the command line with the command:

 ```
 $ python3 --version